AnyBody/anybody-tutorial/A_Getting_started_modeling/intro.rst

 to users to build their own models from the bottom-up.
 We will consider the second situation and try to create a new model using templates.

-This tutorial is based on version 1.6 of the AnyBody Managed Model Repository.
+This tutorial is based on version |AMMR_VERSION_SHORT| of the AnyBody Managed Model Repository.
 Please notice that the repository models are subject to frequent updates.
 The newest version of the AMMR will be packaged with the latest version of the AnyBody Modeling System.
 Also, the demo models